-I have to talk about my top 10 best Mario games before the official end of the 35th Anniversary celebration! (which Nintendo has decided is March 31st of this year, for some reason).
+I have to talk about my top 10 best Mario games before the official end of the 35th Anniversary celebration!
 My earliest gaming memories start on the NES with Super Mario Bros.
 3, and Mario has been a delightful, whimsical, and always top-notch quality presence in my gaming life ever since.
 I would argue that nearly every “mainline” Mario game is of extraordinarily high caliber.
 But I want to look at my personal favorite picks-here are my personal top 10 best Mario games!

 As with any list like this I make, I recognize nostalgia plays a big part.
 But I always try to prioritize how well the game holds up today as the biggest factor in ranking.
-And if you enjoy this list, please check out my rankings of the classic Sonic games too!
+And if you enjoy this list, please check out my rankings of the classic Sonic games, the Legend of Zelda series, and Metroid too!
 Okay, let’s-a-go!

 10. New Super Mario Bros.
 U (Wii U/Switch)